David and Goliath

 They look, they shout, they advance.
 All on the back of David’s victory.

-So then friends, if we’re not shouting for joy or advancing along in the Christian life, I wonder why that might be?
+So friends, if we’re not shouting for joy or advancing along in the Christian life, why that might be?
 Well imagine a joyless, despondent Israelite on the day that David beat Goliath.
 What would be the problem?

-Well surely the soldier just hasn’t seen the victory.
+It must be this: the soldier just hasn’t seen the victory.
 Or they don’t understand their connection to David.
-But if they know their connection and they see His triumph you won’t have to tell them to feel joyful.
-You won’t have to tell them to advance.
-Seeing will be believing and believing will move them.
+But if they know their connection and they see His triumph they don’t need to be told to feel joyful and to advance.
+Seeing will be believing and believing will move them to action.

 If we’re not shouting or advancing in the Christian life, there’s one thing we need to do.
 Look!
 Look to our Champion, Jesus who conquered Satan on that cross.
 In apparent weakness He won the victory and He did it for us.